TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 If `admin_ip` is set to `dhcp` then this should be set to `none`.

-If `admin_ip` is set to an IP address then this must be set to an IP address.
+If `admin_ip` is set to an IP address then this must be set to the correct gateway IP address.

 ### dns_resolver1, dns_resolver2

-This must be valid IP addresses that will act as recursive resolvers.
+These must be valid IP addresses that will act as recursive resolvers.
 DNS resolvers will be checked for connectivity.

 ### dns_search